Arsemy/dotfiles/README.md

 Note: print-maim-delayed is the same, but with 5 seconds of delay

 ### monocle-0-1
 Capture when monocle mode in bspwm is on or off.
-I use this with a picom opacity rule `"0:monocle@:32c = 1 && !focused"` the result of this is what you see on the image below.
+I use this in conjunction with a picom opacity rule (`0:monocle@:32c = 1 && !focused`).
+The result of this is what you see in the image below.

 ![monocle-script-on](docs/assets/monocle-script-on.png "monocle-script-off")